-The road to sobriety and recovery can be exceptionally a difficult one.
+The road to sobriety and recovery can be an exceptionally difficult one.
 As your body cleans out any remaining drops of liquor and you begin to force your mind to stop relying on alcohol to cope with problems, intense emotions will quickly arise.
 You’re probably wondering why that is.
-Sobriety compels you the break the habit of running away from your feelings.
+Sobriety compels you to break the habit of running away from your feelings.

 You’re trying to deal with problems and emotions without alcohol, and that can be frustrating at first.
 The same triggers are still there and now you’ll need to learn how to address your problems in a sober state, that alone naturally brings anxiety and anger.